wanxiang-blockchain/hackathon2020-T19-BlockStore/README.md

 # hackathon2020-T19-BlockStore

-We rock with the consumption。
+We rock with the consumption

 BlockStore is a store build on blockchain selling dope vintage.
 We created product a shareholder role to balance the risk of the store owner.